andrewcockerham/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 7: April 3, 2017

+**Today's Progress**: Added admin role, got production app running.

+**Thoughts:** Had trouble with the pipelines setup on heroku.
+I think the problem was that you have to do an initial push to the production app before you can click the 'promote to production' button on the staging app.
+Otherwise, the production app doesn't have a database setup, which is the problem I had.

+Also, note that although there is a 3 month gap between the previous day, I was coding a lot, just forgot to document it here.

 ### Day 6: January 16, 2017

 **Today's Progress**: FINALLY got submitting multiple records on a single form working in Rails.